Sino-Indian War: Location

-Most combat took place at high elevations.
-The Aksai Chin region is a desert of salt flats around 5,000 m above sea level, and Arunachal Pradesh is mountainous with a number of peaks exceeding 7,000 m.
-The Chinese Army had possession of one of the highest ridges in the region.
-The high altitude and freezing conditions caused logistical and welfare difficulties.
-In past similar conflicts, such as the Italian Campaign of World War I, harsh conditions have caused more casualties than have enemy actions.
-The Sino-Indian War was no different, with many troops on both sides succumbing to the freezing cold temperatures.
+The border consisted of mountainous terrain at high elevations.
+The Aksai Chin region is a cold desert located at an average altitude of 5,000 m, while NESA consisted of hilly terrain with several peaks exceeding 5,000 m.
+The conflict happened in high altitude and freezing conditions, which caused logistic and welfare difficulties for the fighting armies.
+The harsh conditions also resulted in several casualties, with many troops on both sides succumbing to the cold temperatures.